 Meadows Farms Garden Nursery, Great Falls

 Meadows Farms has multiple locations in Northern Virginia and our children enjoyed visiting the Great Falls location when they were young.
-The small kids area includes a “haunted” bus, moon bounce, slide, and plenty of pumpkins for the perfect jack-o-lantern.
+The small kids area usually includes a “haunted” bus, moon bounce, slide, and plenty of pumpkins for the perfect jack-o-lantern.

 Nalls Produce, Franconia